julflore000/EquitableRetirement/README.md

 12. **Three weight test:**
     * System cost + health + jobs weight: Run 13 **(done)**

+* **Note**: Excel datasets of final variables for each run are in the Test Run folder w/ breakdowns of each variable.

 # Test Run (1-5) Dataset